robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 to restart.
 See the instructions below:

-## Starting QEWD
+## Re-starting QEWD

-Each time you want to start QEWD, within your Windows Console session, first make sure you're in your QEWD Installation folder, eg
+Each time you subsequently want to start QEWD, first make sure you're in your QEWD Installation folder, eg

         cd \qewd